-- Helping you develop the right attitude so that you learn to proactively handle the medical situations and be at the top of any task you are assigned.
+- Helping you develop the right attitude so that you learn to proactively handle different medical situations and be at the top of any task you are assigned to.=

 - Honing your communication skills so that you can communicate effectively and efficiently.

 - Developing your interpersonal skills.